You are currently viewing Best Places to Visit in the Philippines: The Ultimate Travel Guide

 Manila

-Taal Volcano – If you have a whole day to spend in Manila, you could look at visiting the Taal Volcano.
+If you have a full day to spend in Manila, it might be worth doing a daytrip to the Taal volcano.
 It’s an easy day trip from Manila.
 Taal is a stunning volcano with a crater lake, located in Taal Lake.
+So yes, it’s a lake with an island, with a lake!

 Banaue